 You may update your existing Express Gate software to new versions.
 New versions of the Express Gate software will be released regularly, adding refinements or new applications.
 You can find original version of the software on the support DVD or download new versions from the ASUS support website.

 To update Express Gate

-- Double-click the Express Gate setup file to start software update.
+- 1. Double-click the Express Gate setup file to start software update. - A software update confirmation dialog box appears.
+Click Yes to continue.